Human rights in Qatar: Male guardianship system

-Women's rights
+Suffrage

 Women in Qatar vote and may run for public office.
-Qatar enfranchised women at the same time as men in connection with the May 1999 elections for a Central Municipal Council.
+Qatar enfranchised women at the same time as men in connection with the May 1999 elections for the Central Municipal Council, a body that advises the minister for municipal affairs.
 It was the first Arab country in the Persian Gulf to allow women the right to vote.
 These elections—the first ever in Qatar—were deliberately held on 8 March 1999, International Women's Day.